andijakl/universal-beacon/README.md

 # Universal Beacon Library for Windows 10

-Support for Bluetooth Beacons for the Universal Windows Platform (Windows 10), including the Eddystone specification.
+Support for Bluetooth Beacons for the Universal Windows Platform (Windows 10), including the Eddystone™ Smart beacon format.

 Directly use the received Bluetooth LE Advertisement notifications from the Windows 10 base system and let the library take care of the rest for you.
 It extracts, combines and updates unique beacons, associated individual frames to the beacons and parses their contents - e.g., the beacon IDs, URLs or telemetry information like temperature or battery voltage.